High Availability in TAS for VMs

 The type of apps you host on TAS for VMs determines whether you scale vertically or horizontally.

-For more information about scaling applications and maintaining app uptime, see the following topics:
+For more information about scaling apps and maintaining app uptime, see Scaling an App Using cf scale and Using Blue-Green Deployment to Reduce Downtime and Risk

 Scaling vertically means adding memory and disk to your component VMs.